9.16. JSON Functions and Operators #

 The jsonpath operators @? and @@ suppress the following errors: missing object field or array element, unexpected JSON item type, datetime and numeric errors.
 The jsonpath-related functions described below can also be told to suppress these types of errors.
 This behavior might be helpful when searching JSON document collections of varying structure.

 Table 9.47 shows the functions that are available for constructing json and jsonb values.
 Some functions in this table have a RETURNING clause, which specifies the data type returned.
-It must be one of json, jsonb, bytea, a character string type (text, char, or varchar), or a type for which there is a cast from json to that type.
+It must be one of json, jsonb, bytea, a character string type (text, char, or varchar), or a type that can be cast to json.
 By default, the json type is returned.

 Table 9.47.
 JSON Creation Functions